bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `appendChild(node)` method steps are to return the result of [appending](https://dom.spec.whatwg.org/#concept-node-append) node to [this](https://webidl.spec.whatwg.org/#this).

-[Node/replaceChild](https://developer.mozilla.org/en-US/docs/Web/API/Node/replaceChild "The replaceChild() method of the Node element replaces a child node within the given (parent) node.")
+[Node/replaceChild](https://developer.mozilla.org/en-US/docs/Web/API/Node/replaceChild 'The replaceChild() method of the Node element replaces a child node within the given (parent) node.')

 In all current engines.